nus-cs2103/website-base/admin/tp-ped-fragment.md

 </modal>

 {{ icon_important_big_red }} **Grading**: The PE dry run ==affects your grade in the following ways==.
 * If you scored less than half of the marks in the PE, we will consider your performance in PE dry run as well when calculating the PE marks.
+You can earn ==up to 2 bonus marks== in this manner.
 * PE dry run is a way for you to practice for the actual PE.
 * Taking part in the PE dry run will earn you participation points.
 * There is ==no penalty for bugs reported== in your product.
 Every bug you find is a win-win for you and the team whose product you are testing.